What You Need To Know About MWBS

 In case of emergency, Trine Campus Safety may be reached at 260.316.1877

 The Midwest Bible School needs volunteers in order to provide a spiritually uplifting week for everyone.
 There is a wide range of areas in which to help.
-If you can, please support the school by checking the volunteer section of your registration form.
+If you can, please support the school by volunteering when you register.

 Memorial Service Statement